EuroCRIS

 The mission of euroCRIS is to foster cooperation and knowledge-sharing across the worldwide research information community and to promote interoperability of research information through the CERIF standard.
 Additional areas of activity also include – among others – the uptake of CRIS systems by various stakeholders, research information infrastructures on an institutional, regional, national and international level, best practices in system interoperability and the use and implementation of standards in CRIS such as identifiers, formats, semantics, (controlled) vocabularies, etc.

 A key instrument for the community-driven information exchange are the international events regularly organised by euroCRIS.
 These include the biennial CRIS Conferences and the biannual Membership Meetings.
 The outputs arising from all these events are systematically archived in the euroCRIS open access repository based on a DSpace-CRIS software platform.
+In 2020 the organization took over the Fairfax, Virginia operation of Consortia Advancing Standards in Research Administration Information.
 The most recent euroCRIS event after a two-and-a-half-year hiatus due to the Covid-19 pandemic was the CRIS2022 Conference held May 12-14, 2022 in Dubrovnik (Croatia).